 Fuck.
-The last thing Larkins needed was a kid to look after.
-She eyed the young Marine silently until Mathis shifted uncomfortably and offered, “You can call me Kim, if you’d like.”
+The last thing Larkins needed was a rookie to look after.
+She eyed the young Marine silently until Mathis shifted uncomfortably and offered, “You can call me Kim if you’d like.”

 “I won’t,” Larkins said firmly.
 “Let’s go, kid.”

-Larkins kept her pity to herself as she showed Mathis around the base and introduced her to some of the others, who greeted her with varying degrees of disinterest.
-Sloan was nowhere to be seen, and Larkins was glad for that.
+Larkins kept her pity to herself as she showed Mathis around the base and introduced her to some of the other members of the unit, who greeted her with varying degrees of disinterest.
+Sloan was nowhere to be seen and Larkins was glad for that.
 At least the kid would be spared for a few hours.
 Maybe she’d at least make it until tomorrow before being exposed to Sloan’s wrath.

-However, any hope that Larkins had for Mathis making it through her first day alright disappeared at dinner.
-She looked up from her plate as Mathis sat down across from her, but didn’t say anything.
-Mathis watched her eating for a moment, and then asked “Is it always this quiet?”
+However, any hope that Larkins had for Mathis making it through her first day without incurring a fit from Sloan disappeared at dinner.
+She looked up from her plate as Mathis sat down across from her but said nothing.
+Mathis watched her eating for a moment and then asked “Is it always this quiet?”

 “No talking during mealtime!”
 Sloan snapped from the other end of the table, making Mathis flinch.